ylmngo/gpte/README.md

 # gpte
-Python Script that allows your favourite to write your code
+Python Script that allows your favourite AI to write your code

 # Getting Started
 ## Install gpte